jeff-hykin/model_racer/documentation/SETUP.md

 <br>

 **NOTE** : You can also use the manual setup listed at the bottom. <br>
-The managed environment is very reliable way to setup.<br>
+The managed environment is a very reliable way to setup.<br>
 (and if you already have nix, it's pretty much 100% automated)

 ### For Windows